The story that I am about to tell you isn’t true. I wish it was. The only excuse I can give you is to blame it on my blue jeans. My magic blue jeans.

 “It takes holy imagination to see the spiritual dimension of life and to understand that there is a great rescue operation in progress and that how we live plays a crucial role in the lives of those around us.”

 C.S.
 Lewis tells us that God is in the business of creating a certain type of person, one that is moral and good, sure, but even more, one that is passionate about God, someone who takes God seriously, who lives by faith, who focuses on hope and is filled everyday with more love for God and others.
-People who are radical disciples, who understand that God asks us to do the impossible every day, to love our enemies, to tame our tongue, to give all we have to the poor and live a simple life, to guard even our thoughts, to walk in the desert with God and be happy about it.
+People who are radical disciples, who understand that God asks us to do the impossible every day, to love our enemies, to tame our tongue, to give all we have to the poor, to guard even our thoughts, to walk in the desert with God and be happy about it.
 Someone, like Job, who learned that loving God is its own reward.
 No matter what happens.
 We are not in it for the benefits.
 We are in it to please Him.

 I saw something flicker on the giant Jumbo screen behind me.
 I looked up amazed as I saw the screen switch to a post of a poem that God had given me that has meant so much to me over the years.
 I was a bit bewildered.
 How did they know I wanted to show that post next?
 And who was behind the power point and how did they know where everything was on my blog?
 But there was no time to dwell on these mysteries.
 I started to read the words out loud…